 Step 3: Right click the left adjacent partition C and select “Resize/Move Volume” again.
 In the pop-up window, drag the right border rightwards to combine this Unallocated space.

 Step 4: Click OK and back to the main window, click Apply on top left to execute, done.

 If you use any types of hardware RAID arrays, do not break RAID array.
 If you run Server 2016 as virtual machine in VMware or Hyper-V, follow the same steps, there’s no difference.

-Video guide to shrink and extend partition in Windows Server 2016:
+How to shrink and extend partition in Windows 2016 server:

 Besides shrinking and extending partition in Windows Server 2016/2019/2022 and previous Server 2003/2008/2012, NIUBI Partition Editor helps you do many other disk partition management operations, such as move, merge, clone, convert, defrag, wipe, hide, scan bad sectors.